AGarciaCast/AGarciaCast.github.io/content/_index.md

           description: |2-
             Projects under the supervision of Ernestina Menasalvas Ruiz:

-            * Application of information recognition algorithms in clinical notes
+            * Application of information recognition algorithms in clinical notes.
-            * Development of new techniques for the recognition of metrics, doses and numbers
+            * Development of new techniques for the recognition of metrics, doses and numbers.
-            * Fine-tuning a BERT model in breast and lung cancer's clinical notes
+            * Fine-tuning a BERT model in breast and lung cancer's clinical notes.
     design:
       columns: '2'
       spacing: